ParLaBas/GodotScaleMarginCalculationsTool/README.md

 		new_position
 	)

-# Here, the car will move to the new position
+# Here, the car will move to the new position thanks to the lerp function
 func _physics_process(
 	delta: float
 ) -> void: